 2 – Order Student Course Materials

-Each student registration licences the school to use NECI materials for instruction.
+Each student registration licenses the school to use NECI materials for instruction.
 It also includes a test voucher that allows the student up to three attempts on the certification exam.
 Testing can be done online or the school may print and score the test.
-A certifcation template will be provided for printing the certificates.
+A certification template will be provided for printing the certificates.

 Cost per student